jmankoff/interaction/assignments/colorpicker.md

 In the screenshots there is a visible thumb that marks the selected color on the dial.
 The thumb is drawn in `onDraw()` and should move around as a user interacts with the color picker, not just jumping to its final location when they release the finger/mouse.

+The thumb should be constrained to moving along a circular track that places it within the dial.
+It should move along that track even when responding to valid events within the wheel but not within the dial.

 Visually, the thumb's radius is `0.085` times the outer-radius of the dial (center of circle to outside edge of color).
 This value is provided to you as a constant.
 Intuitively, positioning the thumb is similar to `ColorPicker#getTouchAngle(..)` but in reverse, additionally constraining the thumb to stay within the color band.

 ### Center Circle

 Inside the multi-color dial should be a circle that's color is the same as the live selected color.
+It should be centered on the center of the wheel, and use up all available space up to the dial.
 The color of the inner circle, which represents the color picker’s model, should update while you drag the thumb.
 In contrast, the colored box and text, which represent the application’s model, should update only when the mouse is released.

 ## Touch Input Events